heslabs/DroneVLA/README.md

 # DroneVLA: VLA based Aerial Manipulation

-Vision-Language-Action (VLA) models represent a paradigm shift in drone navigation by enabling Unmanned Aerial Vehicles (UAVs) to generate direct control signals (like velocity and yaw commands) from visual inputs and natural language instructions.
+Vision-Language-Action (VLA) models represent a paradigm shift in drone navigation by enabling Unmanned Aerial Vehicles (UAVs) to generate direct control signals (like velocity and yaw commands) from **visual inputs and natural language instructions**.
 Unlike traditional systems that rely on separate modules for planning and execution, VLA-based navigation integrates perception and action into a single end-to-end framework.

 ### Key VLA Models for Drones